 DEFINITIONS.
 For the purpose of this privacy policy, the following definitions shall apply.

 Affiliate.
-To be considered an affiliate, the Credit Union must have the ownership, control or power to vote 25% of the shares; control election of a majority of the directors, trustees and partners; the power to exercise a controlling influence over the company’s management or policies, or have any ownership interest in a company that is 67% owned by credit unions.
+To be considered an affiliate, the Credit Union must have the ownership, control or power to vote 25% of the shares; control election of a majority of the directors, trustees, and partners; the power to exercise a controlling influence over the company’s management or policies, or have any ownership interest in a company that is 67% owned by credit unions.

 Consumer.
-A consumer is an individual, or such individual’s legal representative or personal representative, who has obtained a financial product or service from the Credit Union for personal, family or household purposes or for whom the Credit Union is acting as fiduciary.
+A consumer is an individual, or such individual’s legal representative or personal representative, who has obtained a financial product or service from the Credit Union for personal, family, or household purposes or for whom the Credit Union is acting as fiduciary.
 A consumer is not necessarily a member of the Credit Union.

 Member.
 A member is a consumer with whom the Credit Union has, or has had in the past, a continuing relationship where the Credit Union has provided one or more financial products or services for personal, family or household purposes.
 Examples:

-Members as defined the Credit Union’s bylaws;
+Members as defined in the Credit Union’s bylaws;

 A nonmember joint accountholder held with a member;